-Section 70 j (22.12.1995/1695) The provisions of the first paragraph, subparagraph 4, of Section 52, concerning extension of scope of patent protection, shall also apply to a European patent if the scope of patent protection has been extended after the grant of the European patent.
+Section 70 j (22.12.1995/1695)

+The provisions of the first paragraph, subparagraph 4, of Section 52, concerning extension of scope of patent protection, shall also apply to a European patent if the scope of patent protection has been extended after the grant of the European patent.

-Section 70 k (22.12.1995/1695) If the European Patent Office has revoked a European patent in its entirety or in part, this revocation shall have effect as if the patent in this country were declared invalid to the corresponding extent.
+Section 70 k (22.12.1995/1695)

+If the European Patent Office has revoked a European patent in its entirety or in part, this revocation shall have effect as if the patent in this country were declared invalid to the corresponding extent.
 The Finnish Patent Authority shall without delay announce the revocation both in Finnish and Swedish.

-Section 70 I (22.12.1995/1695) Prescribed renewal fees shall be paid for each fee year beginning after the year in which the European Patent Office announced its decision to allow the patent application.
+Section 70 l (22.12.1995/1695)

+Prescribed renewal fees shall be paid for each fee year beginning after the year in which the European Patent Office announced its decision to allow the patent application.

-If an renewal fee for a European patent is not paid according to the provisions in the first paragraph and in Section 41, Section 51 shall be correspondingly applicable.
-The first renewal fee is not, however, due for payment before two months have passed from the date on which the patent was granted.
+If a renewal fee for a European patent is not paid according to the provisions in subsection (1) and section 41, section 51 applies correspondingly.
+The first renewal fee is not, however, due for payment until the last day of the third month following the month the patent was granted.
+(18.11.2005/896)

-Section 70 m (22.12.1995/1695) A European patent application which has been accorded a filing date by the European Patent Office shall have the same effect in this country as a Finnish patent application filed on said date.
-If the application under the European Patent Convention enjoys priority from an earlier date than the filing date, such priority shall have effect also in Finland.
+Section 70 m (22.12.1995/1695)

+A European patent application which has been accorded a filing date by the European Patent Office has the same effect in this country as a Finnish patent application filed on the same date.
+If the application under the European Patent Convention enjoys priority from a date earlier than the filing date, such priority also has effect in Finland.
+(18.11.2005/896)